mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Multicast

-haha no, we clearly need a completely different publish/subscribe (-like) API for this.
+[EDITOR'S NOTE: haha no, we clearly need a completely different publish/subscribe (-like) API for this.]

 # Acknowledgments

 Many thanks to Laurent Chuat and Jason Lee at the Network Security Group at ETH Zurich for contributions to the initial design of Post Sockets.
-Thanks to Joe Hildebrand, Martin Thomson and Michael Welzl for comments which have improved the document.
+Thanks to Joe Hildebrand, Martin Thomson and Michael Welzl for their feedback, which has improved the concept presented herein.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
 This support does not imply endorsement.

-# Open Issues

-- This is all very client-server.
-We need to add an abstractions for discovery and rendezvous.
-Add a Pathfinder abstraction.
-- Add a pathfind() call to ensure an association has paths.
-- send() should *not* bring a dormant path up by default, it should fail.

-- we need to decide whether Post works without object framing. yes it does, but it's stupid.
-- If there is no framing available in the underlying transport, send() fails.
-- If there are too many open streams, open_stream() fails.
-- transport protocol selection bound to local.
-- add calls for configurability, and make configuability consistent. system level and application level configuration. probably wrap all this in a configuration object.

-- We need a completely separate multicast API, since multicast has a different pattern.
-Multipost sockets?